 4) Elimination or reduction of a major barrier to the free exchange of building construction data, creating an opportunity to improve quality, improve efficiency and reduce costs in the building design, construction, and maintenance process.

 To better assist you in creating CDs, we will specifically cover drawing or sheet naming conditions and numbering, layer naming, drawing standards, and plotting guidelines.
-If you want further information on graphic scales, north arrows, how to layout drawings sheets, text sizing, etc. it can be found in the USNCD PDF file on the course Canvas site.
+If you want further information on graphic scales, north arrows, how to layout drawings sheets, text sizing, etc. which can be found in the USNCD PDF file on the course Canvas site.
+Tables and imagery below are from the NCSD, 2014 document and are for educational purposes only.

 Sheet Naming and Numbering Conventions